ryanczm/Analytic-Musings/_posts/2024-01-06-floating-storage.md

 <!-- <figcaption>Brent during the oil glut.</figcaption> -->
 </center>

 Returning back to the main paper, rather than analytically model the choice with options, they use AIS data from MarineTraffic from 2014-2016.
 They then manually categorize tankers on time-charter into _storage only_, _storage & voyage_ and _transport_.
 A tanker is assigned _storage & voyage_ if it is laden & stationary.
 They measure this by labelling vessels with draught above 15m and speed below 6 knots as stationary.
+Plugging in the numbers into the excess profit formula, they calculate the profit for each vessel.

 We can see it does look like positive excess profits over the alternative voyage-charter strategy still happens.

 ## Conclusion

-To conclude, this post analyzes Regli's _Crude oil contango arbitrage and the floating storage decision_ 2019 paper.
-While not actually drawing any novel conclusion, the paper has exposed me to a framework of modelling floating storage arbitrage decisions in oil.
+To conclude, this post analyzes Regli's _Crude Oil Contango Arbitrage and the Floating Storage Decision_ 2019 paper.
+While not actually drawing any novel conclusion, the paper has exposed me to a framework of modelling floating storage arbitrage decisions.

 It has also made me more familiar with forward curve term structure and elementary freight concepts.
 I especially liked the part on using satellite data to classify ship behavior.